ms-iot/remote-wiring/advanced.md

 The sysex example was far more simple than what you would *typically* do with sysex.
 It was just an example of *how* do use it.
 Let's accomplish the same thing using ports!

-Here is another look at the toggleAllDigitalPins function, reimplemented using ports instead of sysex.
+Here is another look at the toggleAllDigitalPins function, reimplemented using ports instead of sysex. `sendDigitalPort` accepts two `uint8_t` parameters; The first parameter represents the port number, while the second parameter is a bitmask representing the state of the 8 pins in that port.
+The lowest numbered pin is represented in the LSB position of the mask, and the highest numbered pin in the MSB position.

 ```c#
 public void toggleAllDigitalPins( bool setPinsHigh )